KjellKod/g3log/README.markdown

 The *std::string* comes pre-formatted.
 The *g2::LogMessageMover* is a wrapped struct that contains the raw data for custom handling in your own sink.

-It is easy to either use pre-made sinks or make your own.
-When a sink is set to be used by the G3log  it is added to the logger inside a ```std::unique_ptr```.
+A sink is *owned* by the G3log and is added to the logger inside a ```std::unique_ptr```.
 The sink can be called though its public API through a *handler* which will asynchronously forward the call to the receiving sink.
 ```
 auto sinkHandle = logworker->addSink(std2::make_unique<CustomSink>(),
                                      &CustomSink::ReceiveLogMessage);